vipulnaik/diet-exercise-health/events/2024/2024-07-18-excessive-morning-activity-and-abdominal-pain-in-the-afternoon.md

 These are my notes from the morning, taken shortly before I went jogging:

 * Burping: yes (started early on)
-* Rumble: yes (growing to a rumble over time)
+* Rumble: yes and audible (growing to a rumble over time)
 * Flatulence: no
 * Tenesmus: no
-* Pain level: 0, occasionally a 1 (i.e., I noticed it but it didn’t disturb or distract me physically)
+* Pain level: 0, occasionally a 1 (i.e., I noticed it (0) and it was occasionally unpleasant (1) but it didn’t disturb or distract me physically)

+Notes taken a little over an hour after my meal:

+* Burping: yes (off and on)
+* Rumble: nothing audible
+* Flatulence: occasional, slight
+* Tenesmus: no
+* Pain level: 0 (i.e., I noticed it (0) but didn't rise to the level 1 where it was unpleasant)

 ## Current learnings